EDITORIAL: Williams is still deserving of Medal of Freedom - The Tribune

 And it appears this is the case, with Johnson, Portman, Brown and the majority of our state’s delegation sending a new letter of support and renewing the call in June.

-From his bravery on the battlefield to his work in civilian life, Williams has shown a constant commitment to his country and fellow Americans through 75 years of service, has been a honorable voice and representative for all who fought in World War II and has shown that he is deserving of the medal.
+From his bravery on the battlefield to his work in civilian life, Williams has shown a constant commitment to his country and fellow Americans through 75 years of service, has been an honorable voice and representative for all who fought in World War II and has shown that he is deserving of the medal.

 We hope all who have been a part of this campaign continue to be vocal and we ask President Joe Biden to please grant this honor to one of our region and nation’s heroes.